karttur/setup-theme-blog/_posts/2018/2018-01-15-common-assets.markdown

 When setting up a Jekyll site, the assets used by the site are typically assembled in a folder, usually calls <span class ='file'>assets</span>.
 Assets can either be hardcoded (explicitly stated), or created by Jekyll when serving up.
 In the latter case, Jekyll assembles the codes that are stored under the folder <span class='file'>\_sass</span> and incorporates them under <span class='file'>assets</span> in the published site (under the folder <span class='file'>\_site</span>).
 The theme I use for Karttur´s blog, So Simple, uses this approach.

-As I edited and expanded my resources, I got difficulties in keeping track of my <span class='file'>\_sass</span> contents for different sites within my GitHub pages, and I decided to build a repository with all assets and other resources that are common across my different sites (repositories).
-This also avoids having duplicate codes and images in my repositories.

 ## Images

 Most individual Karttur web-pages include a map at the top.
 I wanted to simplify the handling of images by creating a single repository for all images, including maps.

 All maps that are shown on Karttur´s GitHub pages are generated from Karttur´s Geo Imagine Framework.
-I thus added a small script that automatically saves all maps as images in a hierarchy of folders.
-I then assemble all maps covering the same region, and are at the same resolution in separate folder.
+I thus added a small script that automatically saves all maps as images.
+I then assemble all maps covering the same region, and are at the same resolution in separate folders.
 All maps in the latter thus have the same dimension (the number of columns and rows are the same).
 This is not necessary to do, but that is how did it.
-This post is merely about how to asemble all images in a separate repository.
+This post is merely about how to assemble all images in a separate repository.

 ### A side note on image dimensions